Smanar/Domoticz-deCONZ/README.md

 ## Description
 To resume:
-- you need a Dresden Elektronik gateway, a Raspbee (for raspberry) or Conbee (USB key), it support lot of Zigbee devices, Xiaomi, Heiman, Ikea, Philips, Osram, ect ....
+- you need a Dresden Elektronik gateway, a Raspbee (for raspberry) or Conbee (USB key), it support a lot of Zigbee devices, Xiaomi, Heiman, Ikea, Philips, Osram, ect ....
 Official compatibility list https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Supported-Devices

-- You need too deCONZ (their application to control and set up ZigBee network).
+- You also need deCONZ (their application to control and set up ZigBee network).
 It can work with an headless mode but you can use their GUI, for maintenance, support, look at traffic, set attributes, manage router, use command like identify https://www.dresden-elektronik.de/funktechnik/products/software/pc-software/deconz/?L=1

 - You can use their Web app, for devices management, pairing, groups, scenes, events, ect ... https://phoscon.de/en/app/doc

-- And use this plugin to make bridge beetween their webserver and domoticz.
+- And use this plugin to make bridge between their webserver and domoticz.

 ## Requirement.
 deCONZ : Last version.